 - 2009 — Entered the English Canada Province of the Society of Jesus.

-Though I maintain this website with the blessing of my Jesuit superiors and endeavour, as St. Ignatius taught, to ‘think with the Church’, nothing on it necessarily represents the positions or opinions of either the Society of Jesus, the Catholic Church or any of the academic collaborations with which I am affiliated.
+This is a personal website.
+Nothing on it necessarily represents the positions or opinions of the University of Toronto, St. Michael’s College, the Society of Jesus, the Catholic Church or any of the academic collaborations/entities with which I am affiliated.